bitwarden/passwordless-docs/src/guide/api.md

 ### Request

 `POST` requests made to the `/signin/generate-token` endpoint create a [trusted verification token](concepts.md#tokens) for a user, side-stepping the usual signin process (i.e. the `.signinWith*()` methods).
-The resulting token can then be verified using the `/signin/verify` endpoint and used the same way a regular verification token would be used.
+The resulting token can then be verified through the `/signin/verify` endpoint and used just like a regular verification token.

 You can use this endpoint to create a trusted session for a user, which can be useful for account recovery.